Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 ## Introduction

 This application calculates the chance of drawing a particular hand from a given finite deck.
 Both are defined at runtime.
 Obviously, hands are drawn without replacement.
-The calculation is performed through simulation (due to the mathematics being a bit too complex for the complicated expressions that a user may define).
+The calculation is performed through simulation (due to the mathematics requiring a dynamic exponential equation to account for overlapping scenarios).

 Pull requests welcome.

 ## How To Use

+### Prerequisites

+Are simply at least Java 8 and a configuration file to read.
+In terms of hardware, the program is written to either run in sequential mode which uses the minimum about of resources or parallel mode.
+Parallel mode is written to automatically adjust its resource use based on available hardware.

+One can simply check that they have Java installed by running the command `java -version` in one's terminal.
+Of it says something like 1.8... (or higher) then it is probably installed properly.
+Otherwise go install it, is a rather simple process.

+### How to Run

+Simply enter into a terminal `java -jar Hand_Probability_Calculator_V1_GTH_2021.jar`.
+The JAR can be run from anywhere, just specify its location.

+Typically one will also specify some additional arguments, such as both "--input" and "--simulation_results_console".
+An explanation on them can be found in the Command Line Arguments section.

+The format for running with arguments is `java -jar Hand_Probability_Calculator_V1_GTH_2021.jar --arguments -flags`.
+The combination of both flags and arguments, can be placed in any order.

+### Advanced Run Options

+The following is for advanced Java users or people willing to throw 'random' commands into a terminal.

-//TODO: complete when application is ready for deployment
+//TODO: complete when figured out runtime memory allocations for J.V.M..

 ## Command Line Arguments